2015-16 Teacher-Scholar Cohorts

 Research workshop organized by the Department of Sociology and Anthropology.
 This group is an ongoing mini-research conversation amongst our faculty members and selected representatives of cognate social science disciplines.

-Thirteen applications were received; twelve were at least partially funded at an average amount of $1,400.
+Eleven applications were funded at an average amount of $2,615.